Copyright law in most countries gives the creator of original work, the automatic legal right to control who can make a copy of it.

 Proving that you're the original creator of your work and the date of creation can be more difficult than it first seems.
 If you've created your work on your computer or device, how do you prove it?
 System dates and times on computers and devices can be easily changed by any novice, so this is not indisputable proof should you be challenged.

-Copyright in most countries is an automatic legal right, but if you don't get your creative work certified by us, you will be exposed to thieves.
-Our certification is affordable, trusted & instant.
+Copyright in most countries is an automatic legal right, but if you don't get your creative work certified, you will be exposed to thieves.

 In the Copyright, Designs and Patents Act 1988, this is described as follows: